 K2 cocktail: Why Pakistan’s Kashmir-Khalistan operation should worry India

-New Delhi, Oct 04: Over the past few weeks, the Intelligence Bureau has learnt that Pakistan is activating an operation called K2.
+New Delhi, Oct 04: Over the past few weeks, the Intelligence Bureau (IB) has learnt that Pakistan is activating an operation called K2.
 This stands for Kashmir-Khalistan.

 Pakistan wants to create trouble in both states and if one goes by the recent incidents in both states, it makes it amply clear that the operation is already underway.

-In Kashmir, it has roped in the Jaish-e-Mohammad, while in Punjab it is the Khalistan Zindabad Force.
+In Kashmir, it has roped in the Jaish-e-Mohammad, while in Punjab it is the Khalistan Zindabad Force (KZF).

 Khalistan terrorists using online accounts of jail inmates to transfer money, fund terror

 While the terror situation in Kashmir has always been worrisome, the problem is in Punjab.
 The KZF has managed to get in a lot of ammunition over the past couple of weeks.
 They have done so through road as well used drones to drop in the arms.
-Punjab Police officers have found that in the past two weeks, the KZF has brought in consignment of arms at least thrice.
+Punjab Police officers have found that in the past two weeks, the KZF has brought in the consignment of arms at least thrice.

 The ISI wants to create trouble in both Punjab and Kashmir and in this regard, it is not only trying to infiltrate its terrorists but also spruce up the Khalistan movement in Punjab.